 Copper, orange, yellow/amber and brown lens tints make an environment appear brighter and are commonly used in low-light conditions.
 These lens tints significantly block blue light and enhance contrast and depth perception making them helpful for overcast, hazy and foggy conditions.

-Blue light, with its shorter wavelength, scatters easier than other colors and makes focusing more difficult.
-Removing blue light therefore improves sharpness and depth perception and reduces fatigue.Note that these lens tints do cause some degree of color distortion, though brown/bronze lenses do so considerably less than do yellow/amber or orange lenses.
+Blue light, with its shorter wavelength, scatters easier than other colors and makes focusing on an object more difficult.
+Removing blue light, therefore, improves sharpness and depth perception and reduces eye fatigue.
+However, these lens tints do cause some degree of color distortion, though brown/bronze lenses do so considerably less than do yellow/amber or orange lenses.